Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 - You have advantage on magic attack rolls.
 - You can cast the [[Longstrider]] spell on yourself without expending a spell slot.
 Once you do, you can't do it again until you finish a short or long rest.

-# Misty Escape
+# Unwavering Defences
-Starting at 6th level, you can vanish in a puff of mist in response to harm.
-When you take damage, you can use your reaction to turn invisible and teleport up to 60 feet to an unoccupied space you can see.
-You remain invisible until the start of your next turn or until you attack or cast a spell.

-Once you use this feature, you can't use it again until you finish a short or long rest.
+Starting at 6th level, while you are possessed by your patron, you can cast the [[Shield]] spell as a reaction without expending spell slots.

 # Weakly Step
 Starting at 6th level, when you have at least two levels of exhaustion, you gain the following benefits: